amrisi/amr-guidelines/amr.md

 The concept of focus only applies at the very top (root) of the AMR.
 After a root concept is selected, there are no more focus considerations -- all else is driven strictly by semantic relations.
-For example, once we have selected “c / college” at the root, then “`:source-of`” must be filled with “boy”, not with `sing-01`.
+For example, once we have selected `c / college` at the root, then `:source-of` must be filled with `boy`, not with `sing-01`.